A Ground-breaking Coalition for Accessible, Affordable Health Coverage

 NYFAHC scrutinizes every proposed and passed action for its impact on people’s ability to get or keep health insurance, and is particularly alert to barriers to coverage for people with higher than average health care needs.
 NYFAHC produces authoritative, high quality policy briefs and fact sheets that give public officials, policy makers and consumers alike accurate and timely information on health coverage issues.
 To protect consumers, NYFAHC monitors and analyzes bills and regulations introduced at the state level; educates lawmakers, Executive branch staff and regulators on the potential effects of proposed bills and actions on people with serious illnesses and disabilities; collects anecdotes about the impact of specific actions on the lives of consumers and relates these stories to legislators, regulators and policy makers; and advocates for or against specific bills and actions at state level.

-NYFAHC monthly Roundtable meetings provide participating groups and CIDNY staff with a regular forum for dialogue, learning and planning.
+NYFAHC monthly Roundtable meetings provide participating groups and CIDNY staff with a regular forum for dialogue, learning, and planning.
 NYFAHC also works to empower consumers to become their own advocates in the legislative arena.
 NYFAHC’s success as an advocate has as much to do with its health policy and legal expertise as it does with being in touch with consumers.
 NYFAHC’s direct connections to consumers with high medical needs enable it to parlay their experiences and problems with health coverage into powerful advocacy that is informed by the real impact of policy on people’s lives.

 What legislative victories has NYFAHC won?

 The NYFAHC coalition housed at CIDNY was born in 1991 when representatives of organizations serving people with serious illnesses and disabilities joined together to oppose a major insurer’s plan to drastically increase the premiums it charged to policyholders with high medical needs.
-That early advocacy effort resulted in the passage of legislation preventing insurers from discriminating due to health status, age, sex and employment status.
+That early advocacy effort resulted in the passage of legislation preventing insurers from discriminating due to health status, age, sex, and employment status.
 While such successes have helped improve insurance options for all New Yorkers, they have had special resonance for CIDNY and NYFAHC’s constituents, which include people of all ages who are living with serious health conditions like cancers, HIV/AIDS, diabetes, mental illness, multiple sclerosis, hemophilia, and sickle cell anemia.

 * NYFAHC is leading efforts to provide prescription drug coverage to people with disabilities through the EPIC program.

-* NYFAHC has advocated for and obtained benefits such as access to appropriate specialty care and clinical trial treatments in public and private managed care plans and inclusion of hospice coverage in new public programs.
+* NYFAHC has advocated for and obtained benefits such as access to appropriate specialty care and clinical trial treatments in public and private managed care plans and the inclusion of hospice coverage in new public programs.